 – Yearly production: 90 hl (12,000 bottles)

-The estate is currently used exclusively as a wine and oil producing business, with a yearly production ranging around 46,700 bottles of wine (350 hl) and 12,000 bottles of oil (90 hl).
+The estate is currently used exclusively as a wine and olive oil producing business, with a yearly production ranging around 46,700 bottles of wine (350 hl) and 12,000 bottles of oil (90 hl).
 Buildings are partially restored and usable without any work needed.

 The estate is perfect for someone looking for something to develop in parallel with the oil and wine business.
 With a full restoration one could start a high quality hosting business.